sghall/react-compound-slider/docs/src/pages/getting-started/features.md

 - The display of values can be reversed ✓

-- Only 16.6kb gzipped ✓
-  - Less than half the size of similar slider libs

 - Supports mouse and touch events ✓
   - Supports IE9+, Chrome, Firefox & Safari